Why Test Beta-Glucuronidase?

 While supplements such as Calcium D-Glucarate can help lower beta-glucuronidase in the short term it is always best to address the underlying cause of why you have high levels of beta-glucuronidase.

 Understanding the role that beta-glucuronidase has on your digestive, hormonal and other areas of health is important, and the best way to know is to “test and not guess”.
 This enzyme tends to be in the colon and so there are a couple of simple but effective ways to test for it.

-At Planet Naturopath we use either the G.I Map test or an advanced version of the CDSA test to measure your beta-glucuronidase levels.
-The other advantage in using these tests is that you can also assess bacterial overgrowth and candida which can be the cause of high beta-glucuronidase levels.
+At Planet Naturopath we use the G.I Map test to measure your beta-glucuronidase levels.
+The other advantage of using this test is that you can also assess bacterial overgrowth and candida which can be the cause of high beta-glucuronidase levels.

 The herb Milk Thistle, otherwise known as Silymarin can also help to lower beta-glucuronidase and help liver detoxification in general.

-Taking a proactive approach to managing your beta-glucuronidase levels can help your liver to function properly, can help to balance out hormones, and can lead to natural detoxification.
+Taking a proactive approach to managing your beta-glucuronidase levels can help your liver to function properly, balance out hormones, and can lead to natural detoxification.
 Be sure that you understand your beta-glucuronidase levels and the implications of this enzyme in elevated amounts.